5pence/git52test/readme.md

 ## Git commands

-`git init` for initialising a local git this will create a hidden directory (.git) where it will store your commits
+`git init` for initialising a local git this will create a hidden directory (.git) where it will store your commits.

+`git add <filename or .>` adds to teh staging area.